contentful/apps/apps/slack/README.md

 ### General

-- Start ngrok with `ngrok http 3000 --subdomain slack-backend-dev` (the `--subdomain` flagwill not work without paid ngrok account)
+- You will ultimately have the following three services running:
-- Create a new Slack app [here](https://api.slack.com/apps)
+1. Lambda

-  - Add the ngrok URL as redirect URL (Features -> OAuth & Permissions -> Redirect URLs)
+2. Frontend

-  - Enable token rotation (Features -> OAuth & Permissions)
+3. Ngrok proxy

 ### Lambda

 - Copy `lambda/config/serverless.dev.yml.example` to `lambda/config/serverless.dev.yml`
-- Create a new Contentful app
+- Create a new Contentful app, if this has not been done already.
   - Set frontend URL to `http://localhost:1234`
   - Enable config location
   - Eneable request verification and store the secret in `lambda/config/serverless.dev.yml` (`signingSecret` -> `signing_secret`)